PhonePe/drove-orchestrator/docs/docs/localservices/operations.md

 !!!warning
     Only the leader controller accepts write operations.
 Use the leader endpoint exposed via Drove Gateway.

+!!!tip
+    Recommended rollout sequence for local services is `create -> conftest -> activate`.
+Run a test instance first to validate configuration and checks before full activation.

 !!!note
     For services created with `placementPolicy.hostLevel=true`, run restart/replace operations in stop-first mode to avoid host-port conflicts.